 Warnings that members should use caution if they are asked for information about their account, or asked to withdraw money to help “catch someone,” or provide money to show “good faith.”

-Notice that the Credit Union does not conduct investigations or verification of accounts by telephone, nor will local, state or federal law enforcement authorities, financial institution regulatory authorities or officials conduct investigations by asking individuals to withdraw cash from their account for any reason.
+Notice that the Credit Union does not conduct investigations or verification of accounts by telephone, nor will local, state, or federal law enforcement authorities, financial institution regulatory authorities, or officials conduct investigations by asking individuals to withdraw cash from their accounts for any reason.

-Phone numbers for the appropriate agencies, if any of the circumstances listed about are in evidence, with instructions to members that they should contact their branch, local police department, Adult Protective Services or the Federal Trade Commission to investigate before they withdraw money.
+Phone numbers for the appropriate agencies, if any of the circumstances listed above are in evidence, with instructions to members that they should contact their branch, local police department, Adult Protective Services, or the Federal Trade Commission to investigate before they withdraw money.

 Reminders that swindlers are almost always friendly and have “honest” faces and that they particularly tend to take advantage of older individuals.